Costs and Financial Aid Information for the Nursing Program

 Professional Fees for Nursing Students

-Each semester, nursing students are assessed a nonrefundable fee of $678.
+Each semester, nursing students are assessed a fee of $678.
 The professional fee funds simulation time, supplies for labs, standardized tests, clinical placement, malpractice insurance, and other costs related to the specialization of nursing.
 The professional fee is subject to change with no advanced notice and is non-refundable after the 10th day of the semester in accordance with the university fee refund policy.

 The total cost of books during the 5-semester nursing program is between $1550 and $2000.
 However, this cost is not spread evenly over semesters.
 Students should prepare for a book cost of approximately $1000 during the first semester of the program and between $100 and $200 in the following four semesters.